 On my own, I would not have picked up a book about the 16th President of the United States hunting vampires, but I thoroughly enjoyed the book that weaved together real events in Lincoln’s life to create an alternate reality.
 I was in my Saigon hotel room reading late into the night when I found a real quotation said by Lincoln that led me to set down the book and buy a plane ticket to Washington, DC, and the Abraham Lincoln Memorial.

-Lincoln’s quotation to a grieving mother reads:
+Lincoln’s quotation to a grieving mother who lost two sons in the Civil War reads:

 The morning of June 4th opened with the sun shining just as brightly as it did on the last day of Jeff’s life.
 On that painful day one year ago, the warm sunshine felt incongruous – out of place with the cold, aching loneliness that enveloped me.